-The former municipal power plant is being redeveloped into a mixed-use anchor for the district.
-Two new buildings, an underground parking garage and green roof plaza will be added to the existing generator building.
-The site will feature a mix of office space, retail, residential, a public plaza and an outdoor terrace overlooking Lady Bird Lake.
+The former municipal power plant has been redeveloped into a mixed-use anchor for the district.
+Two new buildings, an underground parking garage and green roof plaza have been added to the existing generator building.
+The site features a mix of office space, retail, residential, a public plaza and an outdoor terrace overlooking Lady Bird Lake.

 Pfluger Bridge Extension

 The James D. Pfluger pedestrian and bicycle bridge, completed in 2000, was extended across Cesar Chavez in 2011.
 The project was completed in conjunction with the Sand Beach Improvements.

 The Sand Beach Improvements were delivered through a public-private partnership with Gables Residential.
 The project realigned Sandra Muraida Way to accommodate the extension of the Pfluger Bridge, and extended 2nd Street from Walter Seaholm Drive to Sandra Muraida Way.
 This new configuration added .75 acres of parkland to Sand Beach.
 The parkland improvements and innovative storm water bio-filtration pond were designed, constructed and are being maintained by Gables.
 Open Room Austin is the Art in Public Places component of the project.

 Park Plaza is a private development immediately north of Sand Beach.
 As part of the public-private partnership, Gables will be providing a dedicated bicycle and pedestrian easement through their property connecting the Pfluger Bridge with the Bowie Underpass.

 The Bowie Underpass will allow safe passage for bicycles and pedestrians under the Union Pacific Railroad at Bowie and 3rd Streets.
 The underpass will complete the pedestrian and bicycle connection from the Pfluger Bridge to the 6th and Lamar Market District.